oidoid/nature-elsewhere/readme.md

 the bloom effect in Ico and Shadow of the Colossus, but it wasn't so enjoyable in practice.
 I focused on giving the palette more saturation and contrast with fewer colors over _many_ iterations including several rewrites.
-I think this works much better for a pixel game.
+I think this works much better for a pixel game and reminds of the palettes used in the NES Teenage Mutant Ninja Turtles games or some of the X-Men arcade games.

 I struggled a lot with palette swapping too.
 Old versions of the engine supported many complex visual operations, including palette swapping.
 Not in itself complex, but the system I built around the feature, in combination with other features, really made development a lot more complex and slower than it needed to be and I just had a hard time grasping how multiple palettes should work.
+I am striving for a minimal palette for the forseeable future.

 ### Entities